 - Verify that the Firefly is attached by checking for serial ports starting

 ttyUSBas their serial port identifier).
 The board appears as

-/dev/ttyUSB0if it's the only Firefly attached to the Linux machine:
+/dev/ttyUSB0if it's the only serial device attached to the Linux machine:

 - Flash the downloaded

 python ~/cc2538-bsl/cc2538-bsl.py -e -w -v -p /dev/ttyUSB0 \

 Connect the Firefly